 Try fortifying your check-in office with a curated collection of sundries you think your guests would be interested in purchasing.
 One great example?
 An Arizona tour operator popular with bachelorette parties stocks their storefront with pink boas, sequin tiaras, and other photo-worthy bachelorette-themed items (use your imagination) for guests to purchase prior to their tour.

 Other ideas: If you run a walking food tour, swing by a quirky local retailer with your group that sells local cookbooks.
 Attractions shouldn’t regard their gift shop as an afterthought—try to sell items that are aligned with your establishment.

-Be sure to include shopping options in your tour, activity or attraction for improved guest experience, and greater sales for you.
+Be sure to include shopping options in your tour, activity or attraction for the improved guest experience, and greater sales for you.